 The National Eczema Association (NEA) is a non-profit organization in the U.S. that began in 1988.
 Their mission is to improve the health and quality of life for individuals with eczema through research, support, and education.
 The NEA is also involved in advocacy efforts.

-Support: NEA provides support through their website (www.nationaleczema.org), by telephone, email, and local support groups around the country.
-They have a quarterly newsletter, hold a bi-annual Eczema Patient Conference, and organize an annual Children’s Conference Camp.
+- Support: NEA provides support through their website (www.nationaleczema.org), by telephone, email, and local support groups around the country.
+They have a quarterly newsletter, holds an annual eczema patient conference (Eczema Expo), and organizes an annual Children’s Conference Camp.

 American Academy of Dermatology